sigma-epsilon/sigmaepsilon.math/docs/source/developer_guide/testing.rst

 .. code-block:: shell

-   python -m pytest --cov-report html --cov-config=.coveragerc --cov sigmaepsilon.math
+   python -m pytest --cov-report=html --cov-config=.coveragerc --cov=sigmaepsilon.math

 Alternatively, you can use Poetry to test the package: